goooooouwa/goooooouwa.github.io/_posts/coding/2025-05-21-android-dev-notes-6-navigation-ui.md

 **AppCompat version of `Toolbar` & `ActionBar`**

-On the other hand, features are added to the AndroidX AppCompat library's version of Toolbar, which means those features are available on devices that use the AndroidX libraries.
+On the other hand, features are added to the AndroidX AppCompat library's version of `Toolbar`, which means those features are available on devices that use the AndroidX libraries.
 Using the AndroidX library's toolbar to implement your activities' app bars makes your app's behavior consistent across the widest range of devices.

 For more information on app bars, see [Set up the app bar](https://developer.android.com/training/appbar/setting-up).